 Holistic Pet Care – Using Non-harmful Complementary Therapies

-Holistic pet medicine has gained increased popularity in the last decades, earning the support of many veterinarian practitioners and pet owners.
-On the other hand, the most ardent supporters of traditional western medicine doubt its utility and deny its effectiveness in the treatment or prevention of pet disease.
-However, radical and extreme positions are never helpful, especially when the subject of the argument is health (whether animal or human).
-So, finding an intermediate approach which takes into account the advantages and disadvantages of both types of medicine is perhaps the best and most reasonable way to face the argument and provide the best care to our pets.
+Holistic pet medicine has gained increased popularity in recent decades, earning the support of many veterinarians and pet owners.
+On the other hand, the most ardent supporters of traditional Western medicine doubt its utility and deny its effectiveness in the treatment or prevention of pet diseases.
+However, radical and extreme positions are rarely helpful, especially when the subject of the argument is health—whether animal or human.
+So, finding a middle-ground approach that takes into account the advantages and disadvantages of both types of medicine is perhaps the best and most reasonable way to approach the debate and provide the best care for our pets.

-The other two principles upon which holistic health care is based are strictly related to each other.
-They are the concepts of “primum, non nocere” (literally: “first, do no harm”) and “self-healing”.
-From a practical point of view, these two concepts translate into the use of non-harmful complementary therapies, such as nutrition, phytotherapy, homeopathy, acupuncture and chiropractic, just to mention some, to stimulate the self-healing mechanisms of the mind and body.
-“Primum, non nocere” and “self-healing” are the major claimed strengths of holistic medicine.
-However, it should not be forgotten that conventional medicine too is not alien to these concepts.
-Physicians and veterinarians always start by prescribing the most conservative, less aggressive treatments for their patients, and never prescribe drugs or other medical or surgical treatments when the potentially harmful effects are much greater than benefits, perhaps the only exceptions being when the patient is in imminent risk of death and/or when there are no other effective treatments available.
-As regards the concept of “self-healing”, even traditional western medicine does apply it, where possible.
-A clear example is the relatively recent development of active immunotherapy, which uses specific drugs to stimulate the body’s own immune system responses in order to fight a variety of diseases, including cancer, allergies and autoimmune diseases.
+The other two principles upon which holistic healthcare is based are closely related to each other.
+They are the concepts of “primum, non nocere” (literally: “first, do no harm”) and “self-healing.”
+In practical terms, these concepts translate into using non-harmful complementary therapies, such as nutrition, phytotherapy, homeopathy, acupuncture, and chiropractic care, to stimulate the body’s self-healing mechanisms.
+“Primum, non nocere” and “self-healing” are major strengths claimed by holistic medicine.
+However, it should not be forgotten that conventional medicine is also aligned with these concepts.
+Physicians and veterinarians always start by prescribing the most conservative and less aggressive treatments for their patients, never prescribing drugs or medical treatments when the potentially harmful effects outweigh the benefits—unless the patient is at imminent risk of death or there are no other effective treatments available.

-It is clear therefore that holistic and conventional medicine share the same goal: curing or preventing disease, while not or minimally harming the patient’s health and, when possible, stimulating the self-healing mechanisms of the body.
-The difference between these two types of medicine relies on the means and methods by which this goal is achieved, which in turn affect their different fields of medical application.
+Both holistic and conventional medicine share the same goal: curing or preventing disease while minimizing harm to the patient’s health and, when possible, stimulating the body’s self-healing mechanisms.
+The difference between these two types of medicine lies in the means and methods by which this goal is achieved, which influences their different fields of medical application.

-In certain cases, holistic pet treatments can be used to counteract the side effects of some conventional drugs.
-For example, alterations of intestinal flora caused by the prolonged administration of antibiotics can be effectively reversed by probiotics, while liver overload caused by the action of many drugs can be relieved by the use of hepatoprotective herbs, such as Silybum marianum.
+In certain cases, holistic pet treatments can counteract the side effects of conventional drugs.
+For example, alterations in intestinal flora caused by prolonged antibiotic use can be effectively reversed by probiotics, while liver overload from many medications can be relieved using hepatoprotective herbs such as Silybum marianum.

-There are also certain conditions in which a holistic approach may be even better and more effective than a conventional medical approach.
-Stress and certain types of alopecia (such as the so called ‘psychogenic alopecia’ in cats, which results from excessive grooming from some stressful event) are good examples of such situations, where the body is involved as a whole and it is difficult to find a specific medical cause or factor for the symptoms.
-In these cases the gradual restoring of the overall balance of the body through holistic treatments may give better and more long-lasting results than a conventional medical approach.
+There are also conditions where a holistic approach may be more effective than conventional medicine.
+Stress and certain types of alopecia (such as the so-called ‘psychogenic alopecia’ in cats, caused by excessive grooming from stress) are examples.
+In such cases, where the body is involved as a whole and there is no clear specific cause for the symptoms, holistic treatments that restore the body’s overall balance may provide better, longer-lasting results than conventional medicine.

 Share: